-The proposed development will be located adjacent to the existing home an swimming pool in order to avoid excessive grading of the site.
+The proposed accessory structure will be located on the most relatively flat and previously graded portion of the property in order to avoid excessive grading of the site.
 Further, the site is constrained by steep slopes that limit areas on the parcel where development may occur.
 The siting and design of the accessory structure will minimize grading, and minimize the removal of landscaping necessary to develop the property in a manner consistent with the purpose of the Residential Hillside Ordinance.

-Other alternative locations for development on the parcel would result in greater grading on the site and removal of additional landscaping and/or native trees.
-The proposed development is located to minimize environmental and grading impacts on the site.
+Other alternative locations for development on the parcel would result in greater grading on the site, removal of additional landscaping and/or native trees, and possibly increased disruption of the 15% sight line of the prominent ridgeline.
+The proposed development will be located to minimize environmental and grading impacts on the site.

-6. The proposed development does not consist of structures on or near known geological or environmental hazards which have been determined by expert testimony to be unsafe or hazardous to structures or persons residing therein (See General Plan Policies 2-49);
+6. The proposed development does not consist of structures on or near known geological or environmental hazards which have been determined by expert testimony to be unsafe or hazardous to structures or persons residing therein (See General Plan Policy 2-49);